 The school has Chromebooks which integrates curricular subjects.
-Keyboarding and Computer skills on grade level are taught to students in third through eighth.
+Keyboarding and Computer skills on grade level are taught to students in 3rd through 8th grade.

-Music, visual arts, and performing arts are taught to all students in Pre-Kindergarten through eighth.
+Music, visual arts, and performing arts are taught to all students in Pre-Kindergarten through eighth grade.

-Students in grades kindergarten through second learn to print in legible manuscript.
-Students in grades third through eighth are taught cursive handwriting.
+Students in grades Kindergarten through 2nd learn to print in legible manuscript.
+Students in 3rd grade through 8th are taught cursive handwriting.
 Handwriting is part of the English/Language Arts curriculum.

-The physical fitness program is appropriate for each grade, kindergarten through eighth.
+The physical fitness program is appropriate for each grade, Kindergarten through 8th.